 Single Intent to File Applies to a Single Claim Only

 You can only submit a single application for VA disability benefits using an ITF.
 Once you apply, the ITF is gone.
-If you submit another application after the application associated with your ITF, the earliest effective date for your benefits will be the day you submit the second application.
+Any application submitted after your initial ITF will have a later effective date.

 Comparison of the Grace Period to the Intent to File